 - a.
 Required filings.
-Each party must file proposed findings of fact, proposed conclusions of law, and a supporting memorandum of law. - b.
+Each party must file proposed findings of fact and conclusions of law at the time the Joint Pretrial Order is filed. - b.
 Proposed findings of fact.
 Each party must specify all proposed findings it anticipates establishing at trial.
-To the extent possible in advance of trial, cite deposition testimony, expected witness testimony, exhibits, or other evidence to support each proposed finding.
+To the extent possible, cite deposition testimony, expected witness testimony, exhibits, or other evidence to support each proposed finding.
 Specify stipulated or agreed facts. - c.
 Proposed conclusions of law.
 Each party must cite legal authority to support all proposed conclusions of law it seeks at trial.
 Specify agreed propositions of law. - d.
-Memorandum of law.
-Each party must set forth all legal propositions that are necessary to the disposition and relief sought in the case.
-At a minimum, address the prima facie elements of each cause of action and defense, the relation of necessary evidence to those elements, legal definitions necessary to the Court, components of damages, and methods of calculation of damages. - e.
-Supplementation.
-Following trial and at the time directed by the Court, each party must file supplemental proposed findings of fact and proposed conclusions of law.
-Provide citations to specific testimony and evidence from trial. - f.
+Post trial Supplementation.
+Following trial and at the time directed by the Court, the parties shall file a joint proposed findings of fact and conclusions of law.
+Submit the proposed findings and conclusions as one document and in the order the parties believe makes the most sense.
+Use black font for all agreed findings and conclusions.
+Make it clear in the proposed findings that this means that the parties are agreed as to those.
+Where the parties disagree, use different color font.
+For example, if the parties do not agree on finding of fact number 7, plaintiff should submit their proposed number 7 in red and the defendant should submit their proposed number 7 in blue.
+Also, where the parties do not agree, provide citations to specific testimony and evidence from trial.

+e.
 Court copies.
-Follow Section 19 regarding submission of these materials.

-In civil cases, counsel for Plaintiff must also submit a Word version by email or USB drive.
-In criminal cases, counsel for Prosecution and Defense must each also submit a Word version by email or USB drive.
+In civil cases, counsel for Plaintiff must also submit a Word version by email to the Case Manager.
+In criminal cases, counsel for Prosecution and Defense must each submit a Word version by email.